matheus-pereira/elric/website/versioned_docs/version-27.2/SetupAndTeardown.md

 ## General Advice

 If a test is failing, one of the first things to check should be whether the test is failing when it's the only test that runs.
-To run only one test with Jest, temporarily change that `test` command to a `test.only`:
+To run only one test with elric, temporarily change that `test` command to a `test.only`:

 ```js
 test.only('this will be the only test that runs', () => {